Beneficiaries and Life Insurance: Common Mistakes to Avoid

 Can I name multiple life insurance beneficiaries?

 Yes, absolutely.
-You can name as many beneficiaries as you’d like and assign them specific percentages of the payout.
-Just make sure the math adds up to 100%, and be clear about who gets what.
+You can name a beneficiary or multiple beneficiaries and assign them specific percentages of the payout.
+Just make sure the math adds up to 100%, and be clear about who gets what so each beneficiary to receive their share is clearly defined.

 What happens if my beneficiary dies before me?

-If your primary beneficiary passes away and you haven’t named a contingent (backup), the money may go to your estate and could end up in probate.
-That’s why naming backups is so important.
+If your primary beneficiary dies and you haven’t named a contingent beneficiary, the life insurance death benefit may be paid to your estate and could end up in probate.
+That’s why naming backups and changing beneficiaries when circumstances change is so important.

 Does life insurance go through probate?